kara-krzystan/lookup-by-ben-kara-kristin/README.md

 # LookUp
 LookUp is an astronomy-based app that allows the user to use their browser location at a chosen date and time to see a list of planetary objects that will be above them.
-Each search result includes a corresponding photo of the body from NASA Images.
+Each search result includes a corresponding photo from NASA Images.

 ## User Story
 AS A novice astronomer<br>